 What is the difference between cemented and uncemented hip replacement surgery?

-Written by: Mr Nezar Tumia
+Written in association with: Mr Nezar Tumia

 Published: